dms-vep/dms-vep-pipeline-3/homepage/README.md

 ### Add a deployment workflow

 You'll need to add a GitHub Actions workflow to automatically build your site when you push changes to the `main` branch of your GitHub repo.
-Copy the `deploy.yaml` file from `.github/workflows/deploy.yaml` in the `dms-vep-pipeline-3` repo.
+Copy the `deploy.yaml` file from `.github/workflows/deploy.yaml` in the `dms-vep-pipeline-3` repo into your `.github/workflows` directory.

 ### Run the pipeline